-The following is a list of frequently asked questions—and answers—about the national class action suit that Jones Swanson and co-counsel have filed against Navient.
+The following is a list of frequently asked questions—and answers—about the nationwide putative class action suit that Jones Swanson and co-counsel have filed against Navient.
 This list includes information that can help student-loan debtors determine whether they may be potential clients in this case.
 It also includes information about what will happen as this case goes forward, and how and when potential claimants can join the class.

 What is the name of this lawsuit?